Jamie Foxx accused of sexual assault in new lawsuit | KRDO

 By Alli Rosenbloom, CNN

-(CNN) — Oscar-winning actor Jamie Foxx faces sexual assault and battery charges in a lawsuit dated Monday.
+(CNN) — Actor Jamie Foxx faces sexual assault and battery charges in a lawsuit filed on Monday with the New York State Supreme Court.

-The alleged incident occurred in a New York City restaurant in 2015, according to a complaint obtained by CNN.
+The alleged incident occurred in 2015 at Catch NYC, a popular New York City restaurant, according to the complaint obtained by CNN.

-CNN has reached out to representatives for Foxx as well as the plaintiff.
+CNN has reached out to a representative for the plaintiff seeking comment.

+The plaintiff, identified as Jane Doe, claims in the suit that Foxx “intentionally and without consent used force to offensively touch Plaintiff’s person,” including groping her breasts and genitals.
+The complaint alleges Foxx seemed “intoxicated” at the time of the incident.

+As a result, the complaint states the woman suffered and continues to suffer “physical and emotional injuries, anxiety, distress, embarrassment and economic harm,” and is seeking an unspecified amount.

 The-CNN-Wire